Emre Kutalmış Ateşli

-Emre Kutalmış Ateşli (born 2001) is a Turkish taekwondo athlete.
+Emre Kutalmış Ateşli (born 1 January 2001) is a Turkish taekwondo athlete.
+He won the gold medal at the 2022 European Taekwondo Championships.

 Career

 Emre Kutalmış Ateşli has won a gold medal at theWorld Taekwondo Junior Championships held in Tunisia's Hammamet.
 He won the gold medal in the men's +87 kg event at the 2022 European Taekwondo Championships held in Manchester, England.
 He clinched gold at the 2022 World Taekwondo Grand Prix.
 Ateşli defeated Cheick Sallah from Ivory Coast to take the top prize in Rome during the men's +87 kg event final.

+He won one of the bronze medals in the men's heavyweight event at the 2023 World Taekwondo Championships held in Baku, Azerbaijan.